WorldlineNZ/oe-magento-plugin/README.md

 Alternatively download the package and put the files into this folder in your Magento directory: `app/Onfire/PaymarkOE`

+Note: If you do not use Composer you will not receive automatic updates.
+Please use your GitHub account to subscribe to the plugin repository so you are alerted to updates.

 After installing the files please run the following commands to enable the module:

 ```